[Ed. note: This ranked list is being continually updated as Netflix adds more interactive specials.]

 [Disclosure: Unwind Your Mind is a collaboration between Headspace and Vox Media Studios, a unit of Polygon’s parent company Vox Media.]

-OK, so this interactive experience shouldn’t even really count as an interactive experience, but it falls under the Netflix Interactive label, so we’re counting it.
-Basically, the only interactive part of this is just picking which Headspace program you want: meditation, relaxation, or sleep.
-You can customize from there, but it’s basically just a glorified menu.
-Useful for what it’s meant for, but not so much for a fun and engaging experience.
+This shouldn’t even really count as an interactive experience, but Netflix has labeled it as an Interactive, so we’re mentioning it.
+The only interactive part of this is picking which Headspace program you want: meditation, relaxation, or sleep.
+You can customize from there, but it’s just a glorified menu.
+Useful for what it’s meant for, but not so much for a story experience.

 The original Bear Grylls interactive special is, honestly, really boring.
 Each episode drops Grylls into a new environment, where his adventures play out like an episode of his show Man vs. Wild, except technically, the viewer gets to choose his survival actions.
 But almost every choice either ends in instant failure or prompts you to the “correct” path.
 The series never really feels interactive, and it plays out like a pop quiz in how well-versed audience members are with Grylls’ personal survival preferences.
 (Yes, he wants to eat bugs — he always wants to eat bugs.)